bookfx/bookfx/README.md

 ![box-a1-b1]

 Logical.
-Two values have been placed in row.
+Two values have been placed in row!

 ### Conversions